-1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
+- 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
 This is necessary for the ECU to authenticate that the remote repository is legitimate when it first downloads metadata in the field.
-See Uptane Deployment Best Practices ([DEPLOY]) for more information.

-- Partial verification Secondary ECUs SHALL have the Root and Targets metadata from the Director repository (to reduce the scope of rollback and replay attacks).
+See Uptane Deployment Best Practices ([DEPLOY]) for more information. - Partial verification Secondary ECUs SHALL have the Root and Targets metadata from the Director repository (to reduce the scope of rollback and replay attacks).
 These ECUs can also have metadata from other roles or the Image repository if they will be used by the Secondary. - Full verification ECUs SHALL have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories (to prevent rollback and replay attacks), as well as the repository mapping metadata (Section 5.2.6).
 Delegations are not required. - 2.
 The current time, or a secure attestation of a sufficiently recent time. - 3.
-An ECU signing key.
-This is a private key, unique to the ECU, used to sign ECU version reports and decrypt images.
-An ECU key can be either a symmetric key or an asymmetric key.
-If it is an asymmetric key, there SHOULD be separate keys for encryption and signing.
-For the purposes of this Standard, the set of private keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.
-Note that while signing keys are required to be unique to the ECU to avoid replay attacks, the secret keys used to decrypt images need not be unique.
+ECU identity keys.
+These keys, which are unique to each ECU, are used to sign ECU version reports and decrypt images.
+ECU identity keya can be either symmetric asymmetric key.
+If asymmetric keys are used, there SHOULD be separate keys for encryption and signing.
+For the purposes of this Standard, the set of keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.
+Note that while identity keys are required to be unique to the ECU to avoid replay attacks, the secret keys used to decrypt images need not be unique.